Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Introduction

+Third, we provide evidence on the very short-run \emph{speed} and \emph{composition} of job losses and job creation following minimum wage hikes.
+Building on the distributional approach of \citet{Cengiz2019} and the wage-bin design in \citet{dustmann2022reallocation}, we track month-by-month (and, in robustness checks, higher-frequency) movements in missing and excess jobs around the new wage floor.\footnote{Related applications of this wage-bin approach include \citet{gopalan2021state} and \citet{brochu2025minimum}.} This design allows us to identify which postings disappear immediately below the new minimum, which reappear just above it, and how these patterns vary across regions, occupations, and advertised job characteristics.

+Studying the short run is policy-relevant because firms may face liquidity constraints and adjustment frictions at the time of implementation; consequently, immediate job destruction may reflect temporary financial stress rather than long-run inefficiency \citep{doh2024economic}.
+Despite the significance of these immediate responses, there is limited evidence on firm adjustments at daily, weekly, or monthly frequencies, with only a few exceptions \citep{sabia2009effects,sabia2009identifying,brochu2025minimum, melo2025minimum}.
+By revealing the near-immediate sorting of postings around the new wage floor—where compliance is rapid and spillovers to higher wage bins are limited—we clarify how minimum wage policy reshapes the spot job distribution in the months following a reform.
+This perspective complements the long-run literature on capital–labor substitution, firm exit, and reallocation \citep{Neumark_Wascher2008, dustmann2022reallocation} by identifying the initial margins and job types through which longer-run adjustments unfold.

-The rest of the paper is structured as follows: Section \ref{sec:background} outlines the context of the spot labor market and the Japanese Minimum Wage Act with related studies.
-Section \ref{sec:data} introduces our data and illustrates motivating data patterns.
-Section \ref{sec:empirical_strategy} presents our identification strategy.
-Section \ref{sec:results} reports our empirical findings.
-Section \ref{sec:heterogeneity_analysis} explores the heterogeneous effects across prefectures and occupations.
-Section \ref{sec:conclusion} concludes the paper.
+The rest of the paper is organized as follows.
+Section~\ref{sec:background} outlines the spot-work context and the Japanese minimum-wage system.
+Section~\ref{sec:data} introduces the data and presents motivating patterns.
+Section~\ref{sec:empirical_strategy} describes the identification strategy.
+Section~\ref{sec:results} reports the main results.
+Section~\ref{sec:heterogeneity_analysis_across_prefecture_occupation} examines heterogeneity across prefectures, occupations, and posting attributes.
+Section~\ref{sec:conclusion} concludes.